Andrew Henderson

 For example, you will often find that the quality of service varies greatly from one Mexican consulate or immigration office to another.

-That being said, here’s what you need to know about traveling to, residing in, and becoming a citizen of Mexico.
+Here’s what you need to know about traveling to, residing in, and becoming a citizen of Mexico.

-The most common ways to enter Mexico as a foreigner
+The Most Common Ways to Enter Mexico as a Foreigner

 The first option is to visit as a tourist.
 Citizens of the United States, most of Western Europe, and parts of Latin America can visit visa-free for up to 180 days.